 BM # 31 Week 3 Day 1

-Today while cooking for BM , my theme is meat less dishes.
-These are dishes which are originally made with meat , but have been substituted with a vegetarian ingredient.
+Today while cooking for BM, my theme is meatless dishes.
+These are dishes that are originally made with meat but have been substituted with a vegetarian ingredient.

 6-8 pieces ready soya chaap

 Immerse them in water for 10 -15 minutes.

 4-6 onions finely chopped

 8 tomatoes, puréed